varunshringare/varunshringare/README.md

-- 👋 Hi, I’m varunshringare
+- 👋 Hi, I’m varun shringare
 - 👀 I’m interested in software development and entrepreneurship
-- 🌱 I’m currently learning computer science engineering at PCCE , Goa, India
+- 🌱 Completed Honor's in BE in computer science engineering at PCCE , Goa, India
 - 💞️ I’m looking to collaborate on team projets involving innovation and modern algorithms
 - 📫 mail me at vdshringare@gmail.com